faranalytics/streams-logger/README.md

 - `<MessageT>` The type of the logged message. **Default: `<string>`**
 - options `<ConsoleHandlerOptions>`
   - level `<SyslogLevel>` An optional log level. **Default: `SyslogLevel.WARN`**
-- streamOptions `<stream.TransformOptions>` Optional options to be passed to the stream.
-You can use `TransformOptions` to set a `highWaterMark` on the `ConsoleHandler`.
+- streamOptions `<stream.WritableOptions>` Optional options to be passed to the stream.
+You can use `WritableOptions` to set a `highWaterMark` on the `ConsoleHandler`.

 Use a `ConsoleHandler` in order to stream your messages to the console.